cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

 ### Create Extensions File

 You can configure a directory from which extensions are read.
 Create a directory `validator_extensions` for example in your home directory and add a `my_extension_spec.rb` file.
 Extensions are in fact [RSpec](http://rspec.info/) tests.
-That's why they have to be called `*._spec.rb`.
-An [example extension](/extensions/dummy_extension_spec.sample.rb) comes with the validator.
+That's why they have to be called `*_spec.rb`.
+An [example extension](/extensions/dummy_extension_spec.rb) comes with the validator.

-Add the path to your `validator.yml` under the `extensions` section.
+Add the path of your `validator_extensions` directory into your `validator.yml` under the `extensions` section.
 You can also configure multiple paths if you have multiple extensions:
 ```yaml
 extensions:
   paths: [extensions/, /home/my-user/validator-extensions/]